 THE CHRISTMAS BIRD COUNT (CBC)

-National Audubon's Christmas Bird Count (or CBC, as its known to seasoned pros) is the nation's longest-running citizen science bird project.
+National Audubon Society's Christmas Bird Count (or CBC, as its known to seasoned pros) is the nation's longest-running citizen science bird project.
 Over a century's worth of data has been collected since the project began, and now its as much of a tradition for many friends and families as it is a massive scientific project.
 Data from the Christmas Bird Count has been used in countless important research discoveries, including National Audubon's landmark Birds and Climate Change study.
 For more information about CBCs click here.

 A map view of the circles expected to be included in the completed 122nd CBC can be found here.